AbdulKulindwa/gitCommandsGlossary/README.md

 ## Git Commands Glossary
-Short and Clear definitions of the most useful Commands
+Short and Clear definitions of the most useful Git Commands